-Between 2009 and 2013, incidental serious injury and mortality of ringed seals was reported in 4 of the 22 federally regulated commercial fisheries in Alaska monitored for incidental mortality and serious injury by fisheries observers: the Bering Sea/Aleutian Islands flatfish trawl, Bering Sea/Aleutian Islands pollock trawl, Bering Sea/Aleutian Islands Pacific cod trawl, and Bering Sea/Aleutian Islands Pacific cod longline fisheries (Table 1).
-Based on data from 2009 to 2013, the average annual rate of mortality and serious injury incidental to U.S. commercial fishing operations is 4.1 ringed seals.
+During 2010-2014, incidental mortality and serious injury of ringed seals was reported in 4 of the 22 federally-regulated commercial fisheries in Alaska monitored for incidental mortality and serious injury by fisheries observers: the Bering Sea/Aleutian Islands flatfish trawl, Bering Sea/Aleutian Islands pollock trawl, Bering Sea/Aleutian Islands Pacific cod trawl, and Bering Sea/Aleutian Islands Pacific cod longline fisheries (Table 1; Breiwick 2013; MML, unpubl. data).
+An additional ringed seal mortality due to U.S. commercial fisheries was reported to the NMFS Alaska Region stranding network in 2011; however, because the seal was discovered during the offloading process, the resulting mean annual mortality and serious injury rate of 0.2 could not be assigned to a specific fishery (Table 2; Helker et al. 2016).
+Based on data from 2010 to 2014, the average annual rate of mortality and serious injury incidental to U.S. commercial fishing operations is 3.9 ringed seals (3.7 from observer data + 0.2 from stranding data).